 - Case Conceptualization

 - Treatment Plan

+- Theories of Consultation Paper

 - PPE

-Practicums are graded on a pass, fail basis.
+Practica are graded on a pass/fail basis.
 Successful completion of the practicum is based on demonstrated mastery of academic knowledge and skills and professional competency.
 This mastery will be judged by the faculty instructor, both subjectively and objectively in a variety of ways, including, but not limited to: observation, written and oral presentations, punctuality, attendance, quality of participation in supervision conferences, and compliance with guidelines and policy contained in this Syllabus and other instructions pertaining the internship.